Jeffry C. Davis, Ph.D.

 IDS Program Coordinator

-As the IDS Program Coordinator, James works with both prospective students and current IDS majors.
-He manages the IDS application process, assessing eligibility, coaching applicants, and guiding students.
+As the IDS Program Coordinator, Micailyn works with both prospective students and current IDS majors, answering questions about the program, managing the IDS application process, and assisting current majors as they meet program requirements.

 Have questions about the IDS major?
-Reach out to James at IDS@wheaton.edu with your questions.
+Feel free to reach out to Micailyn at IDS@wheaton.edu.